 - 4.9 In East Dorset high level development viability assessments for seven New Neighbourhoods undertaken by Whiteleaf Consulting indicated that at least four sites in the District would be viable at 40% affordable housing and CIL at £100 per square metre.
 Showing a 'healthy viability buffer' the advice implied that more than 40% affordable housing could be viable on these development sites. - 4.10 A further two proposed sites in East Dorset are considered to be 'potentially' viable at 40% but could be vulnerable if costs increased or market conditions worsened.
 The final site is defined as being 'at risk' of not being viable but strategic suggestions are made as to how viability could be improved. - 4.11 In Christchurch the Whiteleaf viability work for the North Christchurch Urban Extension was undertaken prior to the Council's work on CIL.
 However, the viability work examined the impact of all abnormal costs and S106 contributions (pre CIL).
 The conclusion of this work was that at c935 dwellings, 35% affordable housing may be achieved in the current economic climate. - 4.12 Following consultation on the Draft Charging Schedule PBA further updated the viability report.
 The viability report addendum incorporates assessment of updated housing values and costs and should be read in conjunction with the East Dorset District Council and Christchurch Borough Council Community Infrastructure Levy Viability Testing Report (June 2013).
 The updated viability work incorporates assessments of Core Strategy affordable housing policy requirements at 40%.
 Additional viability work was also undertaken for the Core Strategy strategic sites where SANG and 50% affordable housing was provided to assess their capacity for a CIL charge.
 PBA also further assessed the viability of Extra Care Housing, Sheltered Housing and Housing for Vulnerable People. - 4.13 In response to the Ministerial Statement on 28th November 2014 on revised affordable housing thresholds where affordable housing contribution should not be required on schemes for 10 or less residential units, PBA further updated the viability report.
 This further addendum to the viability report incorporated re-running development viability appraisals on the assumption that no affordable housing is required from these sites.
-Due to the High Court judgement striking down the Ministerial Statement in July 2015, the Councils have reverted to the evidence set out in the viability report in respect of the Draft Charging Schedule.
-However, it is the Government's intention to challenge this decision and the outcome of any challenge or subsequent change to legislation in respect of affordable housing thresholds will have a bearing on the appropriate CIL Charging Rate for small-scale residential developments and the Councils have therefore suggested that their Charging Schedules be modified to allow for this possible legislative change.
+Due to the High Court judgement striking down the Ministerial Statement in July 2015, the Councils have reverted to are using the evidence set out in the viability reports in respect of that accompanied the original Draft Charging Schedule (May 2014), as amended by the Statement of Modifications (5 December 2014).
+However, it is the Government's intention to challenge this decision and the outcome of any challenge or subsequent change to legislation in respect of affordable housing thresholds will have a bearing on the appropriate CIL Charging Rate for small-scale residential developments on sites of 10 units or less or less than 1000sqm floorspace and the Councils have therefore suggested that their Charging Schedules be modified to allow for this possible legislative change.
+Therefore the later viability report produced by Peter Brett Associates (January 2015) that justifies the relevant charge with the government threshold in place remains valid.